 Immediately upon turning onto the road, birders visiting in summer will hear the song of Blue Grosbeak, and possibly Savannah Sparrow, which is a scarce breeder in the county.
 Horned Lark has also been confirmed nesting in the fields along the road.
 This is a spot worth checking in all four seasons.
 Aside from summer breeders, in late summer and fall there is the possibility of shorebirds dropping into the fields.
 Upland Sandpiper, Buff-breasted Sandpiper, and American Golden-Plovers have been observed in August/September, depending on what crops were planted and harvested.
 Red-headed Woodpeckers nest in the woodlot to the northwest, and often the young can be found on the fence posts along the road in fall.
+There can be a large number of American Kestrels hanging around in fall as well.
 In winter, Horned Larks, Lapland Longspurs, Snow Buntings, American Pipits, Short-eared Owls, Northern Harriers, American Kestrels, and the occasional Merlin are possible.
 Also worth checking is the stream crossing about a half-mile northeast from Sumerduck Road for White-crowned Sparrow in winter and the shoulder seasons.
 There have been massive blackbird flocks that have produced the expected species, as well as Brewer's and Yellow-headed Blackbirds (11/13/2002).
 Spring will sometimes bring Bobolink flocks (again, depending on the crops planted), as well as Vesper Sparrow, and early Grasshopper Sparrows.
 Summer offers a chance to hear Grasshopper Sparrows, American Kestrel, and the aforementioned nesting species.
 Eastern Meadowlark is present year-round.
-Mostly the landowners and residents along the road have been tolerant, if not receptive, to birders being along the road.

 eBird Hotspot: Grassdale Road